With the end of the academic year quickly approaching, we would like to take this opportunity to provide you with essential checkout information.

 5. If the appeal is denied, a final appeal based on the criteria above may be made to the Director of Residential Education (or designee) within 5 business days of the initial decision.
 The determination of the Director of Residential Education (or designee) is final.

-Graduating seniors need to be checked out by 10 a.m. on Tuesday, May 28th (the Tuesday immediately following Commencement).
+Graduating seniors need to be checked out by 10 a.m. on Monday, June 6th.
 All students will need to complete the Express Check-Out process.
-This is the same process that applies to underclassmen, the only difference is the date.
 Failure to vacate College Housing by 10 a.m. will result in a $50 per hour fine.
 Make sure your travel plans coincide with this deadline.
 Once you check out of your room, you must leave the building.
 ID cards and all other access will be turned off at 10 a.m.